pblaney/mgp1000/README.md

 ## Stage Input BAM or FASTQ Files
-By default, all input files are handled out of the `input` and `input/preprocessedBams` directories for the Preprocessing and Germline/Somatic module, respectively.
+By default, all input files are handled out of the `input` and `input/preprocessedBams` directories for the Preprocessing and Germline/Somatic modules, respectively.
 However, each module in the pipeline includes an option (`--input_dir`) for the user to define the input directory.
 Additionally, the pipeline will follow symbolic links for input files so there is no need to move files for staging.
 Given the possible size of the input data, the samples may have to be processed in batches.
 Additionally, the pipeline is designed to process batches of identical format, i.e. all BAMs or all FASTQs.

+The Preprocessing module also supports lane split FASTQs as input.
+The files will be merged internally as part of the module run and will not alter any input files.

-**NOTE: A key assumption is that any input FASTQs use an 'R1/R2' naming convention to designate paired-end read files.
-Check the `testSample` directory to see examples of FASTQ naming conventions that are accepted.
-It is recommended that these be used as a sanity check of the pipeline if deploying for the first time.**
+**NOTE: A key assumption is that any input FASTQs use an 'R1/R2' naming convention to designate paired-end read files.**

 Example of staging input data files with symbolic link
 ```